 Based on the analysis of the current dataset, a relationship between slope and interstitial stranding exists.
 However, statistically significant relationships between interstitially stranded fish counts and slope were not found.
-Fish found interstitially stranded in all study years analyzed were on slopes of 7% or less.
-As slope increases between 0 and 8%, the projected risk of interstitial stranding was found to decrease.
+Fish found interstitially stranded in all study years analyzed were on slopes of 9% or less.
+As slope increases above 4%, the projected risk of interstitial stranding was found to decrease.